KellyHarthan/Capstone_KellyHarthan/README.md

-# 50 years of the Billboard HOT 100
+# 50 Years of the Billboard HOT 100
 ---
-Kelly Harthan

-**Still need to revise and add links.
-Wanted to get this version pushed up now.
-Will be polished/ finished in the next hour or two.

 - [Motivation](#motivation)
 - [Data Sources](#data-sources)